X.com (bank): History

-In March 2000, X.com merged with Confinity, its fiercest competitor, the new company being called X.com.
+In March 2000, X.com merged with its competitor Confinity, a software company also based in Palo Alto which had developed an easy payment system named PayPal.
+The new company took PayPal's name.
 Musk was its biggest shareholder and was appointed as its CEO.
-Started in 1998, Confinity's product PayPal enabled users with PalmPilots to send money to each other through its infrared ports.
+Started in 1998, PayPal enabled users with PalmPilots to send money to each other through the devices' infrared ports.
 Subsequently, PayPal developed to allow users to send money using email and the web.

-In September 2000, when Musk was in Australia for a honeymoon trip, the X.com board voted for a change of CEO from Musk to Peter Thiel, the co-founder of Confinity.
-In June 2001, X.com was renamed PayPal.
+In September 2000, when Musk was in Australia for a honeymoon trip, the X.com board voted for a change of CEO from Musk to Peter Thiel, the co-founder of Confinity due to mismanagement on Musk's part.
+In June 2001, the x.com domain was changed to PayPal.com.